-(Z) Hood on all vehicle types or an interior engine cover on "Type D" buses shall have a device to secure the hood or engine cover, when in the open position, to prevent accidental closing.
+(Z) Hood on all vehicle types or an interior engine cover on "Type D" buses shall have a device or design to secure the hood or engine cover, when in the open position, to prevent accidental closing.

-Buses shall be equipped with a horn/s of standard make capable of producing complex sound in band of audio frequencies from two hundred fifty to two thousand hertz and having total sound level of one hundred to one hundred twenty decibels within these frequency limits when measured at fifty feet from the vehicle
+Buses shall be equipped with a horn/s of standard make capable of producing complex sound in band of audio frequencies from two hundred fifty to two thousand hertz and having total sound level of one hundred to one hundred twenty decibels within these frequency limits when measured at fifty feet from the vehicle.

 (BB) Instruments and instrument panel.